 What are nuclear wastes and how are they managed?

-The most significant high-level waste from a nuclear reactor is the used nuclear fuel left after it has spent three years in the reactor generating heat for electricity.
+The most significant high-level waste from a nuclear reactor is the used nuclear fuel left after it has spent about three years in the reactor generating heat for electricity.
 Low-level waste is made up of lightly-contaminated items like tools and work clothing from power plant operation and makes up the bulk of radioactive wastes.
 Items disposed of as intermediate-level wastes might include used filters, steel components from within the reactor and some effluents from reprocessing.

 By Radioactive Content